Banjara people: History

 According to author J. J. Roy Burman, Banjaras have settled across Rajasthan and other parts of India.
 Together with the Bhopa, Domba, and Kalbelia, they are sometimes called the "gypsies of India".
-D. B. Naik has said that "There are so many cultural similarities in the Roma Gypsies and the Banjara Lambanis".

 Halbar has stated that most nomadic communities believe that they are descended from Rajput ancestry.
-They claim that during the Mughal empire, they retreated to the forests and vowed to return only when the foreign influence had gone.
+They claim that during the Mughal Empire, they retreated to the forests and vowed to return only when the foreign influence had gone.
 According to Halbar, they appear to be of mixed ethnicity, possibly originating in north-central India.
 Irfan Habib writes that their constituent groups may not in fact share a common origin, with the theories that suggest otherwise reflecting the systemic bias of 19th-century British ethnographers who were keen to create simple classifications.
 Laxman Satya states that "Their status as Banjaras was circumscribed by the colonial state disregarding the rich diversity that existed among various groups".

 Although not referred to as Banjara until the 16th century, Habib believes that the royal court chroniclers Ziauddin Barani and Shaikh Nasiruddin documented them operating in the Delhi Sultanate some centuries earlier, around the time of the rule of Alauddin Khalji.
 Halbar dates things earlier, suggesting that Dandin, a Sanskrit writer who lived in the 6th century, refers to them but, again, not by name.